Boris1605/basketball-transfer-news-app/README.md

 ## About the project 📚

 It's a Basketball News and Transfer App built using Next.js.
+The inspiration came from a website for [football transfers](https://www.transfermarkt.de/) and I wanted to make a similar one for Basketball

 # Features